Tom T.

 As his singing career got underway, Hall continued to provide hit songs for other artists, chief among them “Harper Valley P.T.A.,” for Jeannie C. Riley.
 Challenging small-town hypocrisy, the song went to #1 in 1968 on both the country and pop charts, earned Riley a Country Music Association Award for Single of the Year, and inspired a movie and television series, significantly boosting Hall’s profile in the process.

-Hall’s compositions continued to do well for others, including Dave Dudley (“The Pool Shark,” #1 country in 1970) and Bobby Bare (“(Margie’s at) the Lincoln Park Inn,” #4 country in 1969 and “How I Got to Memphis,” #3 country in 1970).
+Hall’s compositions continued to do well for others, including Dave Dudley with “The Pool Shark” (#1 country in 1970) and Bobby Bare with “(Margie’s at) The Lincoln Park Inn” (#4 country in 1969) and “How I Got to Memphis (#3 country in 1970).

 In his songwriting, Hall explored common-man themes with directness and candor.
 Country radio—and appreciative listeners—embraced his recordings of self-penned numbers such as “Me and Jesus,” “Ravishing Ruby,” “I Like Beer,” and “Your Man Loves You, Honey.”
-Hall delighted parents and kids alike with the 1974 collection Songs of Fox Hollow (for Children of All Ages), which included the lighthearted “Sneaky Snake.”
+Hall delighted parents and children alike with the 1974 collection Songs of Fox Hollow (For Children of All Ages), which included the lighthearted “Sneaky Snake.”
 These songs and more earned Hall election to the Nashville Songwriters Hall of Fame in 1978.

 Videos